kashmir54/kashmir54.github.io/_flipper/nrf24_board/index.md

 # NRF24

-This module that operates on the 2.4GHz band, which allows the user to interact send and receive data in that band.
+This module operates on the 2.4GHz band, which allows the user to interact send, and receive data in that band.
 Unlike the ESP32 (which also operates on the 2.4GHz band) this chip does not implement the TPC/IP stack, therefore, control of the raw physical layer is provided.
 This module is used by Flipper's GPIO plugins such as [MouseJacker](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/documentation/NRF24.md).
-This plugin is used in combination with the NRF24 Sniffer, which allow us to grab interesting information from devices working in this band.
+This plugin is used in combination with the NRF24 Sniffer, which allows us to grab interesting information from devices working in this band.

 <p align="center">
   <img class="schema" src="/images/flipper/nrf24_dia.png" width="40%"/>